DiieVil/DiieVil/README.md

 Currently studying Digital Technology and Multimedia at UPV

-Experience in C# (Unity), software developement (Python, Java), IoT technologies and Blockchain software developement (JavaScript, Solidity).
-Knowledge in Docker.
+I have experience in C# (Unity), and currently studying and developing Full Stack projects, with Python and Angular.

 Interested in software/blockchain/videogames development.